Name The Blanket Essay Contest

 made from RI sheep's wool; a joint venture of Rhode Island Resource Conservation & Development Area Council (RIRC&D),

-of raw wool used for woolen blankets, wool throws, and other sheep products made from RI wool.
+and producers of raw wool used for woolen blankets, wool throws, and other wool products.